Recipe updated on 16/05/2019

 50 g / 3 ½ tbsp citric acid

-- Make simple syrup: pour water and sugar in a large pot, heat until sugar is dissolved, stirring occasionally.
+- Make simple syrup: mix water and sugar in a large pot, heat until sugar is dissolved, stirring occasionally.
 Bring to a simmer, turn off heat.
+Let cool.

-- Place elderflowers in the syrup, stems up.
+- Place elderflowers (stems up) and lemon slices in warm syrup.
 Cover pot with lid.

-- Add citric acid and bring to a boil.
-Simmer for a few minutes, than fill into sterilized bottles with the help of a funnel.
+- Add citric acid and preservative (if using), bring liquid to a boil.
+Simmer for 3 minutes, than fill into sterilized bottles with the help of a funnel.

 - Store refrigerated after opening.

 How easy is that?
 Bring a bottle of cordial to the next garden party you’re attending!
-The 0,5 l (17 oz) reusable Ikea KORKEN bottle makes a perfect vessel for just $1.99, or you could finally put those beer bottles with stoppers you kept to good use.
-(Why did I use second person when those were my beer bottles?)
+The 0,5 l (17 oz) reusable Ikea KORKEN bottle makes a perfect vessel at a reasonable price.

 *Disclaimer: I like and use products mentioned in posts on My Chest of Wonders.
 What I write about such items represent my genuine and unbiased opinion, I am not being compensated in any way through sponsorship or gifts.*